 Take a fabric gift bag (or make one yourself…a couple ideas are in the collection below) and place inside it a plastic ziploc full of dried grains/beans or even pebbles.
 Tie it closed with a ribbon and voila! you have a decorative stopper.

 Another cute idea I spotted awhile back was to make three large sachets (small cushion size) and stack them on top of each other.
 Directions below…

 In the center of the top and middle sachets, on the respective base pieces only, stitch a large “X” (in a double seam an inch apart) in the center.

 Do not stitch right to the edge, you want the pillows to be individually formed so leave a couple inches on all sides…though the “X” needs to be large enough to bear weight and not tear easily when the stack is moved.

 - Top sachet bottom is attached to Middle sachet top.

 - Middle Sachet bottom is attached to Bottom sachet top.

-Finish off with a wide, decorative ribbon bow that will be sewn in place so you can use it to lift and move as you wish.
+Finish off with a wide, decorative ribbon bow that will be stitched in place so you can use it to lift and move as you wish.
 That’s it…you have another cute stopper!

-You want something sturdy that can handle the weight when it’s picked up and moved around or rubbing from the door.
+You want something sturdy that can handle the weight when it’s picked up and moved around or friction from rubbing on the door.
 If it’s a pretty cotton print you want to use, consider lining it with canvas or something more heavy duty.